athena-framework/athena/docs/getting_started/configuration.md

 ## Custom Annotations

-Athena integrates the `Config` component's ability to define custom annotation configurations.
+Athena integrates the [Athena::Config](/Config) component's ability to define custom annotation configurations.
 This feature allows developers to define custom annotations, and the data that should be read off of them, then apply/access the annotations on [ATH::Controller](/Framework/Controller) and/or [ATH::Action](/Framework/Action)s.

 This is a powerful feature that allows for almost limitless flexibility/customization.